Welcome to our website.

 Pope Francis in his address for the World Day of Peace says:

 Bringing peace is central to the mission of Christ’s disciples.
 That peace is offered to all those men and women who long for peace amid the tragedies and violence that mark human history.
 The “house” of which Jesus speaks is every family, community, country and continent, in all their diversity and history.
 It is first and foremost each individual person, without distinction or discrimination.
 But it is also our “common home”: the world in which God has placed us and which we are called to care for and cultivate.

 We hope that this group and its activities will be a catalyst for engaging parishioners in issues related to peace and justice.

 We intend to be inclusive and welcome people from outside our parish and faith to join with us in this journey.

-We ran a successful Table Talk last November, and several participants asked for more awareness raising events about people seeking asylum and refugees.
+We ran a successful Table Talk in November 2018, and several participants asked for more awareness raising events about people seeking asylum and refugees.

-To that end, we held a movie night on 22 May 2019, with a showing of the movie The Staging Post, followed by discussion with people involved in the movie.
+To that end, we held a movie night in May 2019, with a showing of the movie The Staging Post, followed by discussion with people involved in the movie.